Melimet/distributed-systems/README.md

 ### Synchronization

-If a node is out of sync, it will be detected when it receives a request with a sequence ID that does not match the latest sequence ID it has stored.
-After a timeout, the node will then send a synchronization request to the leader node to get the missing requests.
-Nodes will store `x` latest requests to be able to synchronize with other nodes.
+If a follower node is out of sync, it will be detected when the node asks the leader node for the latest sequence id.
+After a timeout, the follower node will then send a synchronization request to the leader node to get the missing requests.
+Leader nodes will store `x` latest requests to be able to synchronize with other nodes.
+Leader node of a cluster will never be out of sync as it is the only one processing state mutating requests.

 If the node responding does not have the missing requests, the node that sent the synchronization request will discard its entire database and request a full synchronization from a node.